pocok1988/cubix_hazi/README.md

 Documentation and API models can be accessed at / when the application is running.

 ## Files and Functions
-- app.py: Creates and manages the Flask API, which includes the /train and /predict endpoints.
+- `app.py`: Creates and manages the Flask API, which includes the `/train` and `/predict` endpoints.
-- constants.py: Defines key constants, such as the category names.
+- `constants.py`: Defines key constants, such as the category names.
-- MLModel.py: The machine learning model class, which handles training, preprocessing, model saving, and loading.444444444
+- `MLModel.py`: The machine learning model class, which handles training, preprocessing, model saving, and loading.
+- `monitor_with_streamlit_train_data.py`: Streamlit dashboard for monitoring training data.
+- `pages/test_data.py`: Streamlit component for browsing test datasets.
+- `test/test_train_inference.py`: Unit tests for training and inference pipelines.